Wang Feng (singer): 1997-2000: No. 43 Baojia Street and beginning of solo career

-Solo years

-With Warner Music and Feng Sheng Music
+2000–2006: Fireworks, Love is a Happy Bullet, and Crying while Smiling

 During his years with Warner Music, Wang had the boost of his career.
 Three albums were made, including Fireworks (2000), Love is a Happy Bullet (2002), and Crying while Smiling (2004).
 The song Flying Higher, which became very popular in China after release, was included in the album Crying while Smiling.
 Wang also took care of the entire soundtrack of the movie Beijing Bicycle (2001).
 In July 2005, Wang ended the five-year contract with Warner Music and started his own independent record label "Feng Sheng Music" (Feng Sheng is the Chinese translation for Feng's voice).

 In the same year, Wang released his fourth studio album "Blooming Life" (2005).
 The song Blooming life, same as the name of the album, became famous quickly after the album was released and became the most downloaded ringtones in some regions in China.
-In the same album, Wang included another two famous patriotic pieces, Our Dream (《我们的梦》) and I Love You, China (《我爱你，中国》).
+In the same album, Wang included another two famous patriotic pieces, Our Dream (我们的梦) and I Love You, China (我爱你，中国).
 Our Dream became the Beijing Olympic Top 10 Golden Songs; I Love You, China was considered a gift for the success of Shenzhou 6, the second human spaceflight of the People's Republic of China.
-In 2006 Wang was awarded the Pepsi Chart "Best Male Singer in China".
+In 2006, Wang won the "Best Male Singer in China", award at the 6th Top Chinese Music Awards.